Fighting a Field Sobriety Test

 Generally, there are three tests that are given when field sobriety tests are performed.
-One is the one-legged stand, one is a nine step walk and turn, and one is a horizontal gaze nystagmus, otherwise known as an HGN test.
+One of the tests is called the one-legged stand, another is known as a nine step walk and turn, and a third test is called a horizontal gaze nystagmus, also referred to as an HGN test.
 These are standardized tests that have been approved and recommended by the National Highway Traffic and Safety Administration.
 A person’s performance on these tests plays a big role in the determination to charge them with DUI or not.
 However, the cops administering these tests may not be objective and may not accurately describe what they see, or may judge someone as under the influence when there is a different reason for their behavior.

 If you have been given one or more of these tests and they resulted in you being arrested for and charged with DUI, there are things your Pittsburgh DUI attorney can look at to determine if those tests were given in the right way; for example, if the nine steps and turn was performed on an inclined plane or a flat one, or if you were given the proper instructions by the officer.
 If the tests were recorded on the officer’s dash cam, your attorney will examine that video to see if the field sobriety tests were performed properly.